Tomato Marinated Grilled Flank Steak

 Table of contents

-You’ll want to focus on rosemary and marjoram.
-Marjoram is very similar to oregano, so if you can’t find any you can swap it for oregano – but marjoram does have a slightly sweeter flavor to it.
+- Seasoning and Herbs: Choose woody stemmed savory herbs like rosemary and marjoram to season the marinade.
+Marjoram is very similar to oregano, so if you can’t find any you can swap it for oregano.

 Step-By-Step Instructions